Israel Driving Guide

 - Monitor if there are spare tires, spare bulbs, warning triangle, reflective jacket, spare wheel, and tools.

 - Watch out for fluid leaks or any other things that might affect the engine’s transmission.

-The speed limits in Israel are different based on the type of road.
+The speed limit varies in Israel based on the type of road.
 If you are planning to drive in Israel, you must also know the varying speed limits to avoid being fined and stopped by the local authorities.
+You need to make sure you follow the speed limits in the country because there are speed cameras in main roads.
 Unless otherwise indicated, the default speed limits are the following: